Baryonics/dht11-stm32f4/README.md

     ```

 ## Usage
+1. Initialize the DHT11 sensor (ensure the timer `htim` is prescaled so that one tick equals one microsecond.
+For the Nucleo F401RE, set the prescaler to 84):

-1. Initialize the DHT11 sensor:
+2. Initialize the DHT11 sensor:
     ```c
     DHT11_Init(DHT11_DATA_Port, DHT11_DATA_Pin, htim);
     ```
-2. Read data from the sensor:
+3. Read data from the sensor:
     ```c
     uint16_t temp;
     uint16_t rh;